Bali Nine: Appeals

 There were several avenues of appeal available to the Bali Nine.
 Lawyers had seven days post-sentencing to lodge appeals.
 There is no time limit for those convicted to request clemency from the President of Indonesia, but this requires an admission of guilt and had never been granted for a drug crime until 2009.
 All appealed to overturn their sentence.
 The sentences of Chen, Czugaj, Nguyen, Norman and Stephens stand at life imprisonment and Lawrence's sentence remains at 20 years after appeal.
 In May 2011, Rush's death sentence was reduced to life after he launched a final appeal in August 2010.

 Chan and Sukumaran launched final appeals to have their death sentences reduced in August 2010.
 Chan lost his appeal to the Indonesian Supreme Court on 10 May 2011 and Sukumaran's appeal was dismissed on 6 July 2011.
 Both made pleas for clemency to the Indonesian President that were rejected in December 2014 and January 2015.

 In late January 2015, lawyers for Chan and Sukumaran filed an application for a judicial review into their cases; which was rejected by the Denpasar District Court a few days later.
 Meanwhile, with a spokesperson for the Indonesian Attorney General stating that requests for judicial review did not preclude the execution process proceeding, Indonesian officials continued planning for the imminent execution of Chan and Sukumaran:

 On 9 February 2015, lawyers for Chan and Sukumaran launched a rare challenge against the Indonesian president's refusal to grant them pardons; which was dismissed by the Indonesian government a day later.

-On 6 April 2015, an Indonesian court rejected an appeal by Chan and Sukumaran, ruling that they could not challenge the decision by the Indonesian president to grant them clemency in court.
+On 6 April 2015, the State Administrative Court rejected an appeal by Chan and Sukumaran, ruling that they could not challenge the decision by the Indonesian president to not grant them clemency in court.
 One of their lawyers announced that a further appeal would be lodged with the Indonesian Constitutional Court to examine Widodo's refusal to give clemency.
 However, the Indonesian Attorney-General accused the lawyers of simply trying to buy time, and announced that there would be no more delays to the executions.